QuickBase/interview-demos/ai/README.md

 - Below is the  “data set” of 2 applications. “: CRM App and Inventory App
 - Generate embeddings for both datasets and save them.
 Given a new JSON, compare the embeddings and return the best match.
 - Please use Python 3. x
 - You can use whatever library you prefer to generate embedding.
-But as a stretch, you can use AWS Bedrock to demonstrate your cloud knowledge.
+But as a stretch, you can use AWS Bedrock/GCP/Azure to demonstrate your cloud knowledge.
+This is completely optional

 ### Need
 - Please use best practices from Python.
 - Please provide unit tests for the main program functionality.
-Create a separate module for the unit tests.
 - You may also use any Python libraries to help you with tasks, such as requests or mock.
 - Please provide a file with instructions on how to run the Python program and the tests.